Mayavi: Lottulodukku and Gulgulumal (ലൊട്ടുലൊടുക്കും ഗുൽഗുലുമാലും)

-Puttalu
+Puttalu (പുട്ടാലു)

 Uncle of Luttappi, unlike Luttappi, he is dark blue in colour.
 He is much bigger in size than Luttappi.
 Kuttusan and Dakini go to Puttalu's den to steal many charms and potions to trap Mayavi, but they get trapped in Puttalu's trap instead.

 Everybody is afraid of Puttalu, but Puttalu does not have very significant role in Mayavi.
 He enjoys sleeping and don't want Luttapi to wander with Kuttusan and Dakini.